Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Huskies are also very playful and agile beings with lots of stamina.
 They enjoy the great outdoors which makes them excellent running, hiking, camping and biking companions.
-Bred to pull sleighs for very long distances, vigorous exercise especially during cold weather is much appreciated by this breed.
-To give this lively breed a purpose in life, it is great to put them to work by investing into carts and sleds to pull.
+Bred to pull sleighs for very long distances, vigorous exercise, especially during cold weather, is much appreciated by this breed.
+To give this lively breed a purpose in life, it is great to put them to work by investing in carts and sleds to pull.
 The ideal owner is an active person who enjoys the great outdoors.

 Huskies are by nature very clean which is a big pro for those who want a breed that does not stink like dog.
-They can be quite meticulous on caring for their coats, often licking themselves as cats.
+They can be quite meticulous in caring for their coats, often licking themselves like cats.
 The breed indeed very rarely gives off any doggy odors, further explain Nancy Baer and Steve Dunno.